One-dimensional electronics with edge states in two-dimensional altermagnets: Results

-We consider a Cr$_2$Se$_2$O nanoribbon with a width of 4 unit cells and type 1 ordering at the edges as an example (Fig.~\ref{fig2}c).
-Unlike the bulk band structure, the nanoribbons of Cr$_2$Se$_2$O exhibit two spin-split bands crossing the Fermi level, while the other bands retain the semiconducting character of the bulk phase (Fig.~\ref{fig2}d).
+We consider a Cr$_2$Se$_2$O nanoribbon with a width of 4 unit cells and type 1 ordering at the edges as an example (Fig.~\ref{fig2}(c)).
+Unlike the bulk band structure, the nanoribbons of Cr$_2$Se$_2$O exhibit two spin-split bands crossing the Fermi level, while the other bands retain the semiconducting character of the bulk phase (Fig.~\ref{fig2}(d)).
 We calculated the real-space projections of the two Bloch states that cross the Fermi level.
-The results show that both Bloch states are localized at the edges, with their spins aligned with the corresponding Cr atoms at the edges (Fig.~\ref{fig2}e).
-We also calculate the evolution of such edge states under different nanoribbon widths (Fig. S5) \cite{SupplementalMaterial}).
+The results show that both Bloch states are localized at the edges, with their spins aligned with the corresponding Cr atoms at the edges (Fig.~\ref{fig2}(e)).
+We also calculate the evolution of such edge states under different nanoribbon widths (Fig. S5) \cite{SupplementalMaterial}.
 The results show that these edge states exist across different ribbon widths.
-Using the surface Green’s function method, our results show that these edge states persist even in the limit of infinitely wide nanoribbons (Fig. S6) .\cite{SupplementalMaterial}.
+Using the surface Green’s function method, our results show that these edge states persist even in the limit of infinitely wide nanoribbons (Fig. S6) \cite{SupplementalMaterial}.
+At present, we focus on vertical edges obtained by cutting along the $y$ direction.
+If we consider horizontal edges cut along the $x$ direction, the $\mathcal{TC}_4$ symmetry of $\mathrm{Cr_2Se_2O}$ dictates that the spin splitting of the edge-state bands is exactly reversed (Fig.~S7) \cite{SupplementalMaterial}.

+It is worth noting that the atomic termination of a nanoribbon can have a pronounced impact on its properties \cite{wang2021graphene,wang2021towards,jiang2025signatures}.
+This is also the case for the altermagnetic $\mathrm{Cr_2Se_2O}$ nanoribbons considered here.
+We find that nanoribbons with different edge terminations and cutting directions exhibit distinct band dispersions and spin-splitting characteristics, yet they all host floating edge states [Figs. S8-S9].
+Notably, the edge states in nanoribbons cut along the [100] direction are spin split, whereas those along the [110] direction remain spin degenerate.
+This behavior is dictated by whether the magnetic atoms contributing to the edge states carry the same spin polarization, or instead consist of opposite spins that compensate each other.